Abhijit-Iyer/KnR/UNIT 5/5.2/Documemtation.md

 ### getfloat(float *address)

 	Parameters passed :
-			int *address (the address where the integers is to be stored)
+			float *address (the address where the floating point number is to be stored)

 	Returns :
 			Upon successful completion, the last character read.